autodesk-chris/experiment_evaluator_rules/README.md

 2. Apply scoring criteria for each section
 3. Provide detailed feedback with recommendations
 4. Calculate overall score and color rating

+### Important scoring rules
+- Total possible score: 90 points (Problem Space 56 + Solution Space 34)
+- Binary checks (Outcome, Trunk Problem, Branch Problem): 0 or full points only
+- Success Criteria: graded on an 8-point rubric; if no quantitative values are provided for metrics, the maximum score is capped at 2/8

+### Tips
+- When asking the AI to evaluate, include the phrase: "Use the workspace evaluation rules"
+- Keep your brief structured by the 16 sections for best results

 ---